 - Developed with employers, they are designed to provide the skills and knowledge required to get into a technical career

 - T Levels will combine classroom learning with an industry placement (for approximately 45 days)

-- The first three T Levels available in September 2020 are Digital, Childcare and Education, and Construction.
-More subject areas will be available from September 2021.
+- The first three T Levels in Digital, Childcare and Education, and Construction started in September 2020.
+More subject areas including Health and Science will be available from September 2021.